 - Irritable bowel syndrome

-There are plenty of ways to help support your liver including castor oil packs, avoiding toxins and xenoestrogens and eating plenty of bitter herbs and greens to stimulate bile production and support your liver in eliminating toxins and excess hormones.
+Luckily, your liver is DESIGNED to detox your body but there are plenty of ways to help support your liver including getting to sleep before 11pm, avoiding toxins and xenoestrogens and eating plenty of healthy fats, bitter herbs and greens to stimulate bile production and support your liver in eliminating toxins and excess hormones.

 You need to increase your stomach acid

 What’s the best way to increase stomach acid?
-A diet predominant in healthy fats signals your gallbladder to secrete the right amount of bile for optimum digestion but if that’s not enough, you may find drinking some warm apple cider vinegar or taking a Betaine HCL supplement like this one here before meals is just what you need to get your digestion working properly.
+A diet predominant in healthy fats signals your gallbladder to secrete the right amount of bile for optimum digestion but if that’s not enough, you may find drinking some warm apple cider vinegar or taking a Betaine HCL/Digestive Enzymesupplement like this one here before meals is just what you need to get your digestion working properly.

 You’re lacking in vitamins and minerals